-As part of our work to integrate and streamline practices as a newly formed agency, DCYF has developed a draft strategic plan that provides the framework for our priorities:
+As part of our work to integrate and streamline practices as a newly formed agency, DCYF has developed a Strategic and Racial Equity Plan that provides the framework for our priorities.

-Before the creation of DCYF, funding and services were not always connected.
-The draft strategic plan helps our agency focus on how we serve children, youth, families and our communities as one entity.
+The Strategic and Racial Equity Plan helps our agency focus on how we serve children, youth, families and our communities as one entity.
 This framework helps to build on existing funding and services to strengthen our ability to serve families as well as to disrupt racial inequity and disproportionality in our systems.

 Opportunities to Engage

 Due to COVID-19, outreach efforts for stakeholder, community, and staff feedback were halted but resumed in August.
 Additional feedback sessions took place from December through February via webinars.